 A solid bookkeeping system is an essential part of running a successful business.
 No matter how big or how small your business is, it’s critical that your books are updated, accurate, and readily available.
 Doing this provides you with crucial information that can help keep your business financially healthy.
-The tips below will help ensure that you increase your cash flow and decrease your stress.
+Implementing the following bookkeeping habits will help ensure that you increase your cash flow and decrease your stress.

 Monitor Your Transactions Daily

-Make it a daily habit to match the cash deposits made by your business with the cash receipts shown on your bank statement and your cashless deposits.
+One of your daily bookkeeping habits should be matching the cash deposits made by your business with the cash receipts shown on your bank statement and your cashless deposits.
 According to Andrew Desiderio, CPA and senior manager at Concannon Miller, some questions to consider include:

 - Is cash being deposited by employees on the proper schedule?